Financial Accountability

 Summary of endowment investment returns

-Period Commonfund/TD Ameritrade Robert E. Cunningham Trust Benchmark
+Period Commonfund/Charles Schwab Robert E. Cunningham Trust Benchmark

-*Commonfund, an asset management firm based in Wilton, Connecticut, managed the majority of endowment assets since 2001.
-In January 2022, the Executive Committee selected McMill Wealth based in Norfolk, Nebraska, to manage the endowment assets.
+*Commonfund, an asset management firm based in Wilton, Conn., managed the majority of endowment assets since 2001.
+In January 2022, the Executive Committee selected McMill Wealth based in Norfolk, Neb., to manage the endowment assets.

 McMill Wealth is an independent, fee-only, extensive investment advisory firm that specializes in managing portfolios using passive asset class investment strategies.
-The endowment assets are invested with TD Ameritrade.
+The endowment assets are invested with Charles Schwab.

 • The benchmark used for the Foundation’s investment performance is a weighted benchmark comprised of the following: